a-fotherby/Omphalos/README.md

 - `-m, --min3p` — Use MIN3P instead of CrunchTope (see [MIN3P Support](#min3p-support))
 - `-d, --debug` — Generate files without running simulations. `omphalos` writes them to `tmp/` as `<template><N>.<ext>` (e.g. `tmp/model0.in`); `rhea` writes them into the prepared `run<N>/` directories
-- `-c, --compile-inputs` — After a local CrunchTope run, also write `conditions.nc` recording the parameter values the sweep used (see [Compiling Input Conditions](#compiling-input-conditions))
+- `-c, --compile-inputs` — After a local CrunchTope run, also record the parameter values the sweep used, named to pair with the results file just written (see [Compiling Input Conditions](#compiling-input-conditions))
 - `-b, --backend` — Parallelization backend: `xargs` (default) or `parallel` (GNU Parallel)

 ### Collecting Results